This page contains links to websites for associations that are related to the area of medical education.

 CME events and meetings take place across Australia and New Zealand throughout the year and generally attract CPD points, meaning they are a great way to maintain your medical education.

-You can also set up conference alerts to stay up-to-date with speakers and themes in your area of interest.
+Find out about upcoming conferences in anaesthesia and pain medicine, both national and international, and set up conference alerts to stay up-to-date with speakers and themes in your area of interest.
 Most conferences have alerts you can sign up to on their website for the conference.

-You can also subscribe to this free Conference Alert service to stay informed (browse by topic or search using the search box).
+Subscribe to this free Conference Alert service to stay informed (browse by topic or search using the search box).

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.